cha2812/-Mastering-Data-Cleaning-in-Microsoft-Power-BI-Step-by-Step-Guide-/README.md

 ![](pic7.png)

-10. Now you can change the data type of Date of Birth column to Date and this time we do not get any error on the rows
+10. Now you can change the data type of the Date of Birth column to Date and this time we do not get any error on the rows

 ![](pic8.png)                                            ![](pic9.png)